KISHORE7812883161/Implementation-of-SVM-For-Spam-Mail-Detection/README.md

 ```
 /*
 Program to implement the SVM For Spam Mail Detection..
-Developed by:CHANDRAMOHAN S
+Developed by:KISHORE M
-RegisterNumber: 212221223002
+RegisterNumber: 212221043003
 */